2026 Summer Learning Series

 January 28, 2026

 This summer, The Masters Review wants to learn with you!
 Join us for four live workshops designed to spark your creativity and elevate your craft.
 Each individual workshop will cost $20, or you can sign up today to get all four for $60!
 All workshops will take place over Zoom and a recording will be shared with everyone who registers, so you can participate no matter where you’re located.
-More information on the courses to come, but in the meantime, please meet our instructors below!
+Learn more about our courses and instructors below.

 Brandon Williams was raised in Northern California, teaches in Southern California, and (wishes he still) lived on the California Central Coast.
 He serves as Assistant Editor at The Masters Review.
 His work has appeared in Threepenny Review, Crazyhorse, Black Clock, The LA Review of Books, Carve, Confrontation, Huizache, and others.
 He is probably driving right now.